JMantis0/metroApp/README.md

 ![FilterGif](./client/src/assets/images/VolumeFilters.gif)

+## Additional Features

+### Multiple Users

-Please note that Metro App will automatically update itself to display the most current package car data.
-This includes the package car status updates made by other members of management.
+Metro App is designed to be used by more than one member of management at a time, and automatically updates itself to reflect the most current package car data available.
+### Onboard Clock

+100% Accurate
+### Offline Functionality

+If for any reason the mobile device or desktop becomes disconnected from the network, any volume status updates will be saved in the browser (indexed DB).
+When a network connection is re-established the updates stored in the browser are automatically sent to the database.
+This feature allows the app to continue to be used during intermittent periods of connection loss.

 ## License